sg09/eksdemo/docs/install-karpenter.md

             app: inflate
 ```

-Now, remove the `--dry-run` flag and instal the Inflate app to trigger an autoscaling event.
+Now, remove the `--dry-run` flag and install the Inflate app to trigger an autoscaling event.

 ```
 » eksdemo install autoscaling-inflate -c <cluster-name> --replicas 10 --spread